-They are real, sometimes a mess, trying to be their best and embracing beauty.
-They have inspired styles from Super Glam to Simply Highlighted.
+They're real, sometimes a mess, trying to be their best, and embracing beauty.
+They all have inspired styles from Super Glam to Simply Highlighted.
 We need a little bit of that in our make-up bags.
 We love kits because they have just what you need to for the inspired look.
-Sitting pretty on your way to the store or stopping traffic when your going to meet your squad.
+Sitting pretty on your way to the store or stopping traffic when you are going to meet your squad.

-You're never BASIC!
-Neither are they.
-Milan, Sierra and Frenchy Celebrate Beauty.
+You're Never BASIC!
+Neither is The Squad.
+Milan, Sierra, and Frenchy Celebrate Beauty.

 We Love a Glow Up

-Fall in Love with The Girls.
+Fall in Love with The Squad.
 Here's an excerpt from an upcoming Beauty and the City Chapter Magazine:

 Covert Operation 1

 I watched the landscapes go by, tuning out the faces of the people sharing the train with me.
 I was on the Metro-North, to Connecticut, my first time.
 There were a lot of firsts going around lately.
 Life was to be lived.
 I wasn’t a hard type of girl.
 Most of the girls I met at shoots had dated photographers or other models, men who were in their twenties, thirties, and even forties.
 The mere thought of dating a man that old creeped me out.
 It wasn’t even legal.

 If today were my last day, I wanted to make sure I had done everything I wanted to or at least tried my best.
 I wondered if Mama had done everything she wanted to?
 Told us all she loved us?
 I couldn’t breathe when I thought of not telling Noel “I love you” once more.